daggerok/.powerline-shell/README.md

 enjoy :)

+*ps 1: you might also need to disable any git-prompts you are using*

-*ps: windows users can try git-bash, but i'm not sure...*
+*ps 2: windows users can try git-bash, but i'm not sure... only one thing is update bash for checking if it actual $TERM (see bash)*

 **ORIGINAL README.md**